StianOvrevage/stian.tech/_posts/2020-11-27-end-of-2020-rough-database-landscape.md

 At least for me it's a plus if it's easy to deploy on Kubernetes since I use it for everything already.
 I always have a cluster or three laying around so I can get a prototype or five up and running quickly before later spending money for cloud hosting.

 Does the thing have momentum and a community?
-If it does it probably has high quality tooling either by the vendor or the open source community (preferrably both).
+If it does it probably has high quality tooling either by the vendor or the open source community (preferably both).
 It probably also has lots of common questions answered on blogs and StackOverflow and Github issues.

 **So we managed to build something and the audience likes it.**

 How easy is it to move it from a production environment into something stable and low-maintenance?
 For databases that would typically involve using a managed service for hosting it.
 You do not want to be responsible for operating your own databases.
 Is it common enough that there are competitors in the marketplace offering it as a managed service?
 If there is only a single option expect prices to be very steep.
-Preferrably also a managed service by one of the big known cloud platforms.
+Preferably also a managed service by one of the big known cloud platforms.
 They are usually cheaper.
 They are less likely to vanish.
 It might make integration with other systems easier later.

 **We hit some problems either because of raw scale or some type of usage we did not anticipate in the beginning.**

 Are there compatible implementations that might solve some common problems?
-Typically this is because an implementation has to make a descision about it's trade-offs.
+Typically this is because an implementation has to make a decision about it's trade-offs.
 For a database system this is usually around the CAP theorem.
 A database system (or anything that keeps state) can be:
  - *Partition Tolerant* - The system still works if a node or the network between nodes fail.
  - *Available* - All requests receive a response.
  - *Consistent* - The data we read is the current data and not an earlier state.